Expert Remedial Massage Treatments in Evesham

 At the end of your massage you may be given home care exercises to work on at home.
 This is to build on the massage treatment you have received and further support your soft tissue.
 Talk to your therapist and be honest about your condition and your commitment to your recovery.
 The greater our understanding, the more we can do to support you.

 As with all treatments at Jenkins Soft Tissue Therapy, an initial session last for 90-minutes and this includes a free, 30-minute consultation.
-Subsequent appointments can be booked for 30 or 60 minutes at our Welwyn Garden City clinic or at your own home.
+Subsequent appointments can be booked for 30 or 60 minutes at your own home.
 You can book your appointment online via our website, or call us on 07366 377107 for an informal chat or to book a treatment over the telephone.

 If you are suffering from a sports-related injury, you may want to consider our Sports Massage as a viable alternative.